solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 when the Azure Database for PostgreSQL Flexible Server instance is created.

+Encryption of these artifacts is done using a Microsoft managed key by default, however it is possible to use your own customer managed key.
+This can be accomplished by using Azure Key Vault and managed identities.
+The key must be contiuously accessible or the server will go into an `inaccessible` state.

+Reference [Azure Database for PostgreSQL - Flexible Server Data Encryption with a Customer-managed Key] for the latest information and [Create and manage Azure Database for PostgreSQL - Flexible Server with data encrypted by Customer Managed Keys (CMK) using Azure portal].

 In addition to be encrypted at rest, data can be encrypted during transit using SSL/TLS.
 SSL/TLS is enabled by default.
 As previously discussed, it may be necessary to [modify the applications] to support